Skip to main content

 You don't necessarily need to connect all custom fields to your blog or website, but you can use them internally as well to track and keep important information.

-Some examples of used cases are:
+Some use cases are:

 • Create a multiple-option custom field to select what stage the article is at